 Cathy Malchiodi, PhD, LPAT, LPCC, ATR-BC, REAT, is an art therapist, expressive arts therapist, counselor, artist and writer.
 She is known for having an overactive mind and has at least 57 art, writing, and other projects going on at the same time.
 On her desk you will usually find at least three art/writing journals, six unfinished manuscripts, a container of cat treats, two dozen sticky notes [most are illegible], a pile of books on altered art and another pile on neuroscience, an 85% cacao dark chocolate bar, assorted Sharpie pens and glue sticks, and a growing pile of prayer beads draped over a statue of Cat Buddha.
 Cathy will be popping into the 2015 ART THERAPY + HAPPINESS PROJECT to enjoy some art making and happiness and contribute to the group.

-REGISTER HERE.
+When a new ATHP is scheduled, you can REGISTER HERE.
 You will be able to use PayPal, credit card or electronic check options at our secure shopping cart on this page.You do not need to have a PayPal account in order to register online.